Antonyzer83/adventofcode/README.md

 - Part One: get first mark index with 4 chars
 - Part Two: get first mark index with X chars

+## 07

+- Part One: get folders with size under 100000